Excerpts from an interview with "Dogs Life" magazine

 • Shyness of people

-Whatever the reason, it is always good to give an oncoming dog and their family space but please note: The Australian Project is NOT suitable for dogs with a bite history, if your dog has behavioural or aggression problems it is recommended that you contact a qualified ethical force free Dog Trainer or your Veterinarian for assessment and referral to a Veterinary Behaviourist if appropriate.
+Whatever the reason, regardless of wearing yellow or not, it is always good to give an oncoming dog and their family space but please note: The Australian Project is NOT suitable for dogs with a bite history, if your dog has behavioural or aggression problems it is recommended that you contact a qualified ethical force free Dog Trainer or your Veterinarian for assessment and referral to a Veterinary Behaviourist if appropriate.

 Pat Robards and Steph McColl